 - All of the above items must be uploaded as Additional Files (Supplemental Content) to your ETD (see the ETD Submission Guide for instructions)

 - Embargoes are now handled as part of the ETD Approval form

-If you have any questions about this process, contact the Degree Certification Officer for your program.
+If you have any questions about this process, contact the Academic Affairs Officer for your program.

 The base dissertation fee is $74.
-Applicable fees will be determined by the Degree Certification Officer after the final dissertation is accepted by The Graduate School.
+Applicable fees will be determined by the Academic Affairs Officer after the final dissertation is accepted by The Graduate School.
 The charge must be paid at Student Account Services, 18 Funkhouser Building or via myUK website.
 No diplomas will be released without payment of the applicable dissertation fees.